webrene/goto/README.md

 # goto
-A script to speed up commandline SSH and SCP connects from MAC OSX If a Machine is unreachable, an optional ping may be used
+A script to speed up commandline SSH and sftp connects from MAC OSX If a Machine is unreachable, an optional ping may be used

 BE AWARE: This tool is by default configured for internal use only and will ignore changing SSH Hostkeys.